typedb/bazel-distribution/README.md

 assemble_maven(<a href="#assemble_maven-name">name</a>, <a href="#assemble_maven-developers">developers</a>, <a href="#assemble_maven-license">license</a>, <a href="#assemble_maven-package">package</a>, <a href="#assemble_maven-project_description">project_description</a>, <a href="#assemble_maven-project_name">project_name</a>, <a href="#assemble_maven-project_url">project_url</a>, <a href="#assemble_maven-scm_url">scm_url</a>, <a href="#assemble_maven-target">target</a>, <a href="#assemble_maven-version_file">version_file</a>, <a href="#assemble_maven-workspace_refs">workspace_refs</a>)
 </pre>

+Assemble Java package for subsequent deployment to Maven repo

 ### Attributes